loighic/truth-tables/welcome.md

 ## Welcome to Carnap!

 We will begin using this site after test 1.
-Until then, you don't need to do anything here.

 ---